Ben Sahar: Portsmouth (loan)

-De Graafschap
+De Graafschap (loan)

 Sahar joined Eredivisie side De Graafschap on loan on 2 January 2009.
 He played for De Graafschap until the end of the season.
 He played his first match for De Graafschap in a friendly against Turkish club Sivasspor.
 He scored his first two goals for De Graafschap in a friendly match against Belgian team K.V.
 Mechelen.
 He scored his first goal in the Eredivisie on 17 January 2009 in his debut match, against Willem II.
 After only 17 minutes, Sahar received a pass from Luuk de Jong and then curled the shot into the top corner, after passing a defender in the 18 yd box.
 His second goal came in an away game against fellow relegation strugglers, Roda JC.
 His third goal for De Graafschap came in a home game against SC Heerenveen.
 In this game, he finished well to score the game's first goal with his left foot, after good play from Luuk de Jong.
 His fourth and fifth goals came in the home game against NEC Nijmegen.
 Sahar scored a penalty for the opening goal after missing an earlier penalty attempt.
 He scored his second goal of the match with a close range strike.
 This match finished in a 2–2 draw.
 De Graafschap finished second-bottom in the 2008–09 Eredivisie.
 This meant that they would have to participate in play-offs with teams from the Dutch second division in order to retain their place in the Eredivisie.
 In their first play-off match against MVV Maastricht, Sahar scored a goal within 60 seconds of the match's commencement to set up a 3–2 away win for De Graafschap.

 Sahar finished with five goals and one assist in 16 appearances for De Graafschap in the 2008–09 Eredivisie, and in the relegation playoffs he scored one goal and made two assists in six games, making of a total of six goals and three assists in 22 games.